 Enjoying the year so far?
 Have you gotten through “Veganuary” without wanting to murder someone?
 Good.
 Now it seems you’re ready to invest.

-We totally get that you’ve come for the best investment options for 2020, but first, a word of caution about the word “best.”
+We totally get that you’ve come for the best investment options for 2022, but first, a word of caution about the word “best.”
 There is no such thing as a one-size-fits-all investment strategy, so one person’s “best” investment for providing a lifetime of financial smooth sailing might be another’s Titanic iceberg.
-The only thing we can say with any certainty is that your “best” strategy should be to completely research any investment option before committing any actual money.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
-Get started and we'll build you a personalized investment portfolio in a matter of minutes.
+That’s especially true in the turbulent markets we’ve seen in the first months of this year.
+The only thing we can say with any certainty is that your “best” strategy should be to completely research any investment option before committing any actual money.Get started with Wealthsimple Trade.
+Sign up today and start building your portfolio.

-We have a sneaking suspicion you already know what investing is, but just in case, investing involves committing money in order to earn a financial return.
+We have a sneaking suspicion you already know what investing is, but just in case: investing involves committing money in order to earn a financial return.
 This essentially means that you invest money to make money and achieve your financial goals.
-Politically, it’s never been a more divided world, but when it comes to investing, it’s all Kumbaya up in da hizzy: everybody loves making money from investing but really hates losing it.
+Politically, it’s never been a more divided world, but when it comes to investing, everybody loves making money from investing but really hates losing it.
 Speaking of losing money, it’s important to note that any strategy can result in your losing a considerable part of your investment.

 What is your investing goal?

 How you invest depends on what exactly you’re investing for.
 You might be investing money for a down payment on a house you intend to buy in 6 months.
 Maybe you’re investing to help your 14-year-old with her sooner-than-you-think university tuition.
 You might want to invest money to live off of when you retire in 30 years or so.
 Notice the biggest difference among these three goals?
 The time horizons.
 Your investing decisions will be considerably different based on when you’ll need your money.